probabl-ai/skore/docs/design/0006-use-merge-queue-in-ci.md

 ### Consequences

-We have to made some changes to prepare the setup of the GH merge queue, for which we need to specify the jobs required to succeed (and not global workflows unfortunately).
+We have to make some changes to prepare the setup of the GH merge queue, for which we need to specify the jobs required to succeed (as opposed to specifying global workflow).

 For a job to be required, its workflow must be executed and not skipped.
 Currently, we skip entire workflow via path filtering to avoid unnecessary calculations, which is